Find all frequently asked questions (FAQs) about online banking services here.

 A verification code is an additional layer of security and protection when you bank online.
 We use verification codes in conjunction with other authentication methods to verify it's really you.

-To use online banking, when completing certain actions, we’ll send you a verification code by text message or email.
+To use online banking, when completing certain actions, we’ll send you a verification code.
 You will receive a new code each time you complete an action which requires two-factor authentication.
 It’s important that you never tell anyone your verification codes.

 When using your card for online purchases, before a payment is approved at the checkout, you may be asked to enter